 self is configured with a URI to the resource created by the SCEF for the request

-If the response indicates that the request was accepted, the IN-CSE shall use the maximumPacketSize as a limit on the maximum size MT NIDD Request it shall initiate towards the corresponding UE specified in the NIDD Configuration Request.
+If the response indicates that the request was accepted, the IN-CSE shall set niddConfigStatus attribute to 'SUCCESS' and the IN-CSE shall use the maximumPacketSize as a limit on the maximum size MT NIDD Request it shall initiate towards the corresponding UE specified in the NIDD Configuration Request.

-If the NIDD Configuration Request results in an error, the IN-CSE shall not use NIDD for the corresponding UE until the error is resolved.
+If the NIDD Configuration Request results in an error, the IN-CSE shall set niddConfigStatus attribute to 'FAILED' and The IN-CSE shall not use NIDD for the corresponding UE until the error is resolved.
 See clause 8.3 for a list of possible error scenarios.
+7.1.1.1.2 NIDD Configuration Delete Request

+Figure 7.1.1.1-2: NIDD Configuration Delete Request

+Step 1: IN-CSE determines to issue NIDD Configuration Delete Request

+.
+The IN-CSE shall issue a NIDD Configuration Delete Request to the proper SCEF if any one of the following occurs:

+When there is a DELETE request for <serviceSubscribedNode> resource with value of niddConfigStatus attribute set to ‘SUCCESS’ in <serviceSubscribedNode> resource.

+When <serviceSubscribedNode> resource with niddRequired attribute set to TRUE and value of niddConfigStatus attribute set to ‘SUCCESS’ in <serviceSubscribedNode> resource and there is an UPDATE request for <serviceSubscribedNode> resource to set the niddRequired attribute to FALSE .

-Step 6 (Optional): NIDD Configuration Delete Request
+Step 2 : NIDD Configuration Delete Request

 If the IN-CSE detects that <serviceSubscribedNode> is deleted or the <serviceSubscribedNode> niddRequired attribute is updated to FALSE, then the IN-CSE shall issue a NIDD Configuration Delete Request for the UE.
 The request is configured as follows.